Learning low-rank latent mesoscale structures in networks: Convergence Analysis

 \section{Convergence Analysis}

-\commHL{ In this section, we give rigorous convergence guarantees for our main algorithms for NDL ({see Theorems~\ref{thm:NDL} and~\ref{thm:NDL2}}) and NDR ({see Theorems~\ref{thm:NR} and~\ref{thm:NR2}}). {All of these results are novel.} {The recent paper by Lyu et al.~\cite{lyu2020online} proposed} a network-reconstruction algorithm {that} corresponds to our NDR algorithm~\ref{alg:network_reconstruction} with the choice $\texttt{denoising}=\texttt{InjHom}=\texttt{F}$.
-Lyu et al.~\cite{lyu2020online} did not do any theoretical analysis of this network-reconstruction algorithm.
+In this section, we give rigorous convergence guarantees for our main algorithms for NDL (see Theorems~\ref{thm:NDL} and~\ref{thm:NDL2}) and NDR (see Theorems~\ref{thm:NR} and~\ref{thm:NR2}).
+All of these results are novel.
+Lyu et al.~\cite{lyu2020online} proposed a network-reconstruction algorithm that corresponds to our NDR algorithm~\ref{alg:network_reconstruction} with the choice $\texttt{denoising} = \texttt{InjHom}=\texttt{F}$.
+They did not do any theoretical analysis of this network-reconstruction algorithm.
 Our most significant theoretical contribution is our guarantees about the NDR algorithm (see Algorithm~\ref{alg:network_reconstruction}).
 Specifically, in Theorems~\ref{thm:NR} and~\ref{thm:NR2}, we establish convergence, exact formulas, and error bounds of the reconstructed networks for all four choices $(\texttt{denoising}, \texttt{InjHom}) \in \{\texttt{T}, \texttt{F}\}^{2}$ for both non-bipartite and bipartite networks.
-The most interesting part of these results is our bound for the global Jaccard reconstruction error in terms of the mesoscale approximation error {divided by the number of nodes in {the subgraphs at that} mesoscale} (see Theorem~\ref{thm:NR}\textbf{(iii)}).
-Roughly speaking, this result guarantees that one can {accurately reconstruct a network} if one has a dictionary of latent motifs that can accurately approximate {{the} subgraphs in the network at a fixed mesoscale.} We {illustrate {this} result} with supporting experiments in Figure~\ref{fig:recons_bd_plot} {in the main {manuscript}.} A crucial feature of our proof of {Theorem~\ref{thm:NR}\textbf{(iii)}} is its use of an explicit formula for the limiting reconstructed network as the number of iterations that we use for network reconstruction tends to infinity. }
+The most interesting aspect of these results is our bound for the Jaccard reconstruction error in terms of the mesoscale approximation error divided by the number of nodes in the subgraphs at that mesoscale (see Theorem~\ref{thm:NR}\textbf{(iii)}).
+Roughly speaking, this result guarantees that one can accurately reconstruct a network if one has a dictionary of latent motifs that can accurately approximate the subgraphs in the network at a fixed mesoscale.
+We illustrate this result with supporting experiments in Figure~\ref{fig:recons_bd_plot} of the main manuscript.
+A crucial feature of our proof of Theorem~\ref{thm:NR}\textbf{(iii)} is our use of an explicit formula for the weight matrix of the limiting reconstructed network as the number of iterations that we use for network reconstruction tends to infinity.